KeyValueSoftwareSystems/react-stepper/README.md

 ```
 The `steps` array is an array of objects with basic keys like

--  `label` - a string that can be shown as step label title to your step indicator
+-  `label` - A mandatory string representing the label or title of the step.
--  `description` - a string that can be show as step description below the step label
+-  `description` - An optional string providing additional information or description for the step.
--  `status` - can be provided with any of `visited`, `unvisited`, `completed`.
-Will be required if you are using default styles.

->Note:  You can also add any other keys to the step object and other statuses like `skipped` for different customizations as per requirements
+-  `completed` - A boolean indicating whether the step has been completed.

 You can customize the step indicator bubble with your own DOM element using the `renderBubble` prop